-In modern motorization let us consider two important features
+In modern motorization let us consider two important features:

 1/ The motor is always used with electronic drives whose main property is to produce variable instantaneous voltages .
 Their frequencies are so high that the motor is sensitive only to the mean value of the armature voltage <ua>.